inventwithdean/storynia/README.md

 # Storynia

-### Your Personal AI Storytelling Studio, With Absolute Privacy.
+### Your Personal AI Storytelling Studio, with Absolute Privacy.
 ---

 #### Demo: https://youtu.be/DW8CqkHcBc0